Steven Poster: Career

 He shot the iconic music video to Madonna's "Like a Prayer", as well as commercials directed by Ridley Scott and Kinka Usher.

 In 2006, he was elected as the National President of the International Cinematographers Guild, a position he held until 2019.
 He is also a former executive board member of the International Documentary Association, and currently sits on the Nicholl Fellowship committee of the Academy of Motion Picture Arts and Sciences.

-He is a adjunct professor at the ArtCenter College of Design.
+He is also an adjunct professor at the ArtCenter College of Design.